amadeoas/Log2Output/README.md

 	Sets the files or directory with the log lines.

 	type
-		The type of input, i.e. "FILE" or "JSCH".
+		The type of input, i.e. "FILE", "CLOUD" or "JSCH".
 "FILE" reads the log file from the local file system and "JSCH" from a remote. others
 		If a just one value without '.' then it is interpreted as a directory.
 A type of "FILES" means the following arguments are a comma separated list of filenames, where